-For the last 20 years or so, scientists searched to link this genetic trait of being so PROP sensitive to other tasting abilities or to medical conditions.
+For the last 20 years or so, scientists have sought to link this genetic trait of being so PROP sensitive to other tasting abilities or to medical conditions.

-There are always exceptions, however research showed that ST tend to perceive more strongly tastes such as bitter (of course), but also sweet; this would explain the fact they tend to avoid bitter and sweet foods.
+There are always exceptions, however, research has shown that ST tends to perceive more strongly tastes such as bitter (of course), but also sweet; this would explain the fact that they tend to avoid bitter and sweet foods.

 ST tend to crave for salt as a mean to mask bitterness in their foods.
 They tend to react strongly to mouthfeel sensations such as the burn of chili pepper or alcohol, and astringency in wine or tea.

 To quote Dr. Bartoshuk, "Supertasters live in a 'neon' taste world, while others live in a 'pastel' world."

 However, the correlation with aromatic perceptions is still not clear.

 ST may stay away from strong alcoholic wines or young tannic astringent reds.
 NT may go for sweeter or more alcoholic wines.

 However, genetics are not the only factor influencing wine preferences.
 Your education, culture, and social environment will modulate the genetics and make you the wine consumer your are.

 Does it affect your ability to improve your wine tasting abilities and detect wine aromas or small aromatic differences between wines?